dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 ## Disabled and expired secrets

-Disabled and expired secrets throw a <xref:Azure.RequestFailedException>.
-To prevent the app from throwing, provide the configuration using a different configuration provider or update the disabled or expired secret.
+Disabled and expired secrets are excluded from the configuration provider.
+To include values for these secrets in configuration, provide the configuration using a different configuration provider or update the disabled or expired secret.

 ## Troubleshoot